Sydney Heritage Fleet: History

+On Sunday 18th February 2024 James Craig celebrated 150 years since launch, escorted by a flotilla of historic vessels from the Sydney Heritage Fleet including the flagship, Lady Hopetoun.

 Organisation

-The Sydney Heritage Fleet is supported by a membership of 1,200, with over 15 paid workers and 200 volunteer workers who restore, operate and maintain the fleet and preserve traditional maritime methods and skills.
+The Sydney Heritage Fleet is supported by a membership of 1,200 and 450 active volunteers who restore, operate and maintain the fleet and preserve traditional maritime methods and skills.
 In addition to the 10 primary vessels being operated or restored, the Fleet also has 55 small heritage boats and a significant collection of marine engines under restoration, as well as a collection of over fifty model ships.
 A comprehensive research library and archive which includes photographs, ships' plans, diaries, logs and journals is also maintained.
 Funding is through donations, membership subscriptions and income from vessel charters and tours.

 Operational vessels

 James Craig

 James Craig is a three-masted, iron-hulled barque.
 Built in 1874 in Sunderland, England, by Bartram, Haswell, & Co., she was originally named Clan Macleod.
 She was employed carrying cargo around the world, and rounded Cape Horn 23 times in 26 years.
 In 1900 she was acquired by Mr J J Craig, renamed James Craig in 1905, and operated between New Zealand and Australia until 1911.